clojure-liberator/liberator/tutorial/conneg.md

 <div class="alert alert-info">Automatic character encoding is only
 supported if a handler returns a string value.
 If it returns an inputstream then liberator expect it to be already encoded correctly.
-Reencoding is, while technically possible, in general a costly and unnecessary operation.
-In the case that you absolutely need it you can reencode an inputstream in the handler.</div>
+Re-encoding is, while technically possible, in general a costly and unnecessary operation.
+In the case that you absolutely need it you can re-encode an inputstream in the handler.</div>

 The parameter ````:encoding```` has no further support from liberator.
 While content-encoding will typically be done by a reverse proxy in front